 - A. Employees Basic Eligibility.
 Employees may participate in the Group Insurance Program if they are scheduled to work at least 1044 hours in any 12 consecutive months, except for (1) emergency, or temporary classified or intermittent employees; (2) student workers; and (3) interns. - B. Employees Special Eligibility.
 The following employees are also eligible to participate in the Group Insurance Program: - 1.
 Employees with a Work-related Injury/Disability.
 An employee who was off the legislative payroll due to a work-related injury or a work-related disability may continue to participate in the Group Insurance Program as long as such an employee receives workers' compensation payments or while the workers' compensation claim is pending. - 2.
 Totally Disabled Employees.
 Consistent with Minnesota Statutes § 62A.148, certain totally disabled employees may continue to participate in the Group Insurance Program. - 3.
-RetiredSeparated Employees under 43A.27.
-Pursuant to M.S.
-43A.27, Subdivison 3a(1), Aan employee who retiresseparates from legislative service, and who at the time of separation has five or more years of allowable pension service and is entitled to immediately receive an annuity under a State retirement program and who is not eligible for regular (non-disability) Medicare coverage, has five or more years of allowable pension service, and is entitled at the time of retirement to immediately receive an annuity under a State retirement program, may continue to participate in the health and dental coverages offered through the Group Insurance Program.
+Separated Employees under § 43A.27.
+Pursuant to Minnesota Statutes § 43A.27 subd.
+3a(1), an employee who separates from legislative service, and who at the time of separation has five or more years of allowable pension service and is entitled to immediately receive an annuity under a State retirement program and who is not eligible for regular (non-disability) Medicare coverage may continue to participate in the health and dental coverages offered through the Group Insurance Program.